 Always be honest with your life insurance agent.
-You can tell them about your condition, all of your medications, how often you take it, and the dosages.
-As long as your condition is well maintained, you’ll receive quotes that are comparative to those with bipolar disorder.
+You can tell them about your condition, all of your medications, how often you take them, and the dosages.
+As long as your condition is well maintained, you’ll receive quotes that are comparable to those with bipolar disorder.

 Getting smoker rates for life insurance is going to double or even triple your monthly payments.
 One of the best things you can do to get lower rates and save money is to kick the bad habit of smoking.
 Before you apply for life insurance, it’s worth it to take several months or a year to quit smoking and enjoy your savings.

 Another way to save money on your policy is to shop around with different companies.
 A lot of people make the mistake of going with the first company they get a quote from.
 Before you sign a policy and start paying the premiums, get quotes from several companies.
 More than likely, the first company that you contact isn’t going to have the lowest insurance rates.
 Instead of spending hours talking to different agents, let us do the work for you.
 Simply fill out the form and we will give you the best rates available.

 Bipolar disorder isn’t the only thing that’s going to have an effect on your plan’s premiums.
 There are several factors that the life insurance company will look at to calculate your premiums.
 Things like age, weight, occupation, health, and several more.

 With a traditional life insurance policy after you complete the initial paperwork, the company will send a nurse or paramedic to your house to complete a medical health exam.
 The results from the exam will reflect your overall health and have a huge impact on how much you pay for your policy.

 At the health exam, the paramedic will go through family history, a medical questionnaire, and basic vitals like blood pressure.
 Additionally, they will also take a blood and urine sample.